GiovanniStephens/cardinality-constrained-optimisation/README.md

 I am thinking the best approach will be to use univariate forecasting models to get a feel for the returns of each ETF.

+For now, I have just used an ARIMA model to forecast returns for each of the ETFS.

 ### Long-term Expected Returns Research

 There was mention of the following things in an initial Google search: